-Canker sores are small and shallow lesions that develop in the soft tissues of your mouth or at the base of your gums.
-These sores actually go by many names, like aphthous ulcers1 or recurrent aphthous stomatitis (RAS).2 However, despite their small size, canker sores can be very painful and could lead to eating and/or talking difficulties.
+Canker sores refer to small and shallow lesions that appear either in your mouth’s soft tissues or in the area underneath your gums.
+These sores actually go by many names, such as aphthous ulcers1 or recurrent aphthous stomatitis (RAS).2 However, despite their small size, canker sores can be very painful and could lead to eating and/or talking difficulties.

 When Are People Most Prone to Have Canker Sores?

 Unfortunately, no one knows exactly when canker sores will affect you.
-These lesions do not pick an age, so anyone can develop canker sores3 — even children as young as 2 years old may have them.3 However, they tend to occur most often among teens and young adults.
+These lesions do not pick an age, so anyone can develop canker sores — even children as young as 2 years old may have them.3 However, they tend to occur most often among teens and young adults.
 In fact, peak incidence of canker sores is recorded during these stages.4

 Canker Sores Versus Cold Sores